Beijzum/beijzum.github.io/docs/index.md

 ## Intended Users

-This guide is targeted towards beginner-level software developers who have very little experience with coding and developer platforms.
+This guide is targeted towards first-term BCIT CST students with little experience in writing code and using developer platforms.

 ## Prerequisites